Generalized Minkowski weights and Chow rings of T-varieties: Subvarieties of T-varieties of complexity one

 \begin{exa} It follows from Example \ref{exa:principal} that all special fibers (with corresponding multiplicities) are linearly equivalent. \end{exa}

-We make two remarks. \begin{rem} It follows from Theorem \ref{th:eff_cone} above that the class group $\on{CL}(X)$ is indeed generated by classes $Z_{p,v}$, for $v \in S_p(0)$, and $B_{\tau}$, for $\tau \in \Sigma(1)$, $\tau \notin K$ since the divisor class corresponding to a contracted ray can be written as a combination of the other classes (see also \cite[Corollary 3.17]{PS}). \end{rem}
+We make two remarks. \begin{rem} It follows from Theorem \ref{th:eff_cone} above that the Picard group $\on{Pic}(X)$ is generated by classes $Z_{p,v}$, for $v \in S_p(0)$, and $B_{\tau}$, for $\tau \in \Sigma(1)$, $\tau \notin K$ since the divisor class corresponding to a contracted ray can be written as a combination of the other classes (see also \cite[Corollary 3.17]{PS}). \end{rem}

 We end this section with the following important definition. \begin{Def} (Restriction to subvarieties) Let $h \in \CaSF(\S)$.

 For $\tau\in \Sigma$ consider the embedding $\iota \colon B_{\tau} \hookrightarrow \tilde{X}$ of the corresponding subvariety.
 Recall that $B_{\tau}$ is itself a rational complete $T$-variety of complexity one with divisorial fan $\S(\tau)$.
 Then $\iota^*D_h$ is an invariant Cartier divisor on $B_{\tau}$ corresponding to a divisorial Cartier support function on $\CaSF(S(\tau))$.
 We denote this function by $h({\tau})$.